 Health care missions has been a major focus since the beginning of the Carr College of Nursing at Harding.
 The first health care mission trip took place in 1977.
 The following material highlights health care mission opportunities and activities through the Carr College of Nursing.

 All students who desire to have a global health care/cultural experience are encouraged to do so and are assisted in fulfilling that dream.
 We pray that from this group of students God will raise up long-term servants for the mission field as they follow in the footsteps of the Great Physician.

-Haiti, West Indies: Since Spring Break of 1992, an annual health care mission trip has been taken to the impoverished island nation of Haiti, West Indies.
-The mission initially began as curative health clinics seeing hundreds of people during the stay.
-In recent years, the focus of the trip has changed to the promotion of health and prevention of disease using a community health education approach in the homes, schools and communities of the Haitian people.
-In addition, training classes in primary health care are taught to school teachers and preaching students with the hope that they will include health education information in their classes and ministries.
+Haiti, West Indies: Since Spring Break of 1992, the Carr College of Nursing (HCCN) students participate in an annual health mission trip to the impoverished island nation of Haiti, West Indies.
+The mission initially began as curative health clinics; however, in recent years, the focus of the trip has changed to health promotion and disease prevention using a community health education approach in the homes, schools and communities of the Haitian people.
+In addition, health education classes in primary health care and disease prevention are taught to school teachers and men training to be preachers with the vision that they will include health education information in their classes and ministries. www.haitichristianfoundation.org

 Christian Health Ministry of White County: Harding student nurses and faculty are provided an opportunity every Sunday afternoon to assist in a Christian health center that serves the medically and economically disadvantaged of this county.

 Health Fair and Wellness Screenings: Local churches invite faculty and students to provide their members and community friends with information for promoting health, preventing disease and screening for heart and cancer risks.